amirghedira/RentManager-RestAPI-MySQL-/readme.md

 ## multer:

-This package is very useful to manipulate files such as saving them deleting them, you can also edit their names before saving them. it's really simple to use and to configure.
+This package is very useful to manipulate files such as saving them deleting them, you can also edit their names before saving them.
+It's really simple to use and to configure.

 Link: [https://www.npmjs.com/package/multer](https://www.npmjs.com/package/multer)